 Tighten skin that has lost elasticity due to aging.

 First, the face is cleansed of oils in order to prepare for the laser procedure, and an antibiotic ointment is applied.
 The laser is then used to ablate various layers of skin in a controlled manner until the appropriate depth of skin is reached.
 This procedure is commonly performed with a local anesthetic, with or without sedation.

 My experience with Dr. Young & her staff was awesome.
 Dr. Young answered all my questions and made me feel at ease.
 She told me what to expect, there weren’t surprises.
 The overall process was quick & easy for me.
 Dr. Young’s work, OMG I could be the next supermodel!

 Generally, post-operative instructions call for plenty of rest and limited movement in order to speed up the healing process and recovery time.
 Antibiotic cream and bandages are applied to the affected area immediately following surgery in order to aid with the healing process, to minimize swelling, and to control the risk of infection.
 The skin will be red and may ooze.
 Some discomfort should also be expected.

-Any pain associated with the surgery can be treated with oral medication.
+Any pain associated with Laser Skin Resurfacing can be treated with oral medication.
 While complications are rare, patients can minimize potential problems by carefully following the post-operative directions.
 Recovery time varies with the extent of the resurfacing and the number of procedures completed.